 At the behest of our guide Gaurav Ji, we stopped at this shop.
 This shop located in the Rawat Pada area is also very famous.
 It is crowded with people most of the time.
-After speaking to the owner, waiting for a while, we expressed our desire to see the making of the dish.
+After speaking to the owner, and waiting for a while, we expressed our desire to see the making of the dish.
 At first, he hesitated.
-He said that there will be a hot environment inside, cleanliness will not be too much.
+He said that there will be a hot environment inside, and cleanliness will not be too much.
 But anyway we agreed to all his terms.

 A street passes by the side of his shop, at the end of which there is a room on the right side where the dish is made.
 And we first saw the dish being made at this place.

-All my attention was just on one thing when I will see the making of Petha?
+All my attention was just on one thing when I will see the making of Petha.
 When Munnalal Shop was ready to show me the process, I was thankful.
 When I reached the place, the manufacturing of the dish was in progress.

 I tried to talk to one of them and requested him to show me the process.
 He showed me the method sequentially and also showed the people working on the process.
 One person was busy peeling and cutting the fruit, while the other was carrying out the process of boiling it.
-Finally, a person was mixing it in molasses.
+Finally, a person was mixing it with molasses.

 Read More – Making of Dharwad Peda